33 Years Ago: Dolly Parton, Sylvester Stallone’s ‘Rhinestone’ Released

-Stallione was one of the most bankable stars in Hollywood in 1984, fresh from the success of ‘First Blood,’ the first of his Rambo films.
-Parton was not only one of music's biggest crossover superstars, she had also starred in ’9 to 5′ and ‘The Best Little Whorehouse in Texas,’ two back-to-back financial successes.
-Pairing the two must have seemed like a no-brainer.
+Sylvester Stallone was one of the most bankable stars in Hollywood in 1984, fresh from the success of First Blood, the first of his Rambo films.
+Dolly Parton, meanwhile, was not only one of music's biggest crossover superstars, but she had also starred in the movies 9 to 5 and The Best Little Whorehouse in Texas, two back-to-back financial successes.
+Pairing the two for the comedy Rhinestone, which was released 33 years ago today (June 22, 1984), must have seemed like a no-brainer.

-Phil Alden Robinson — who would go on to write and direct ‘Field of Dreams,’ ‘Sneakers’ and ‘The Sum of All Fears’ — wrote the original screenplay, which Stallone himself re-worked.
+Phil Alden Robinson -- who would go on to write and direct Field of Dreams, Sneakers and The Sum of All Fears -- wrote the original screenplay for Rhinestone, which Stallone himself re-worked.
 Robinson reportedly disliked Stallone's additions to his script so much that he thought about having his name taken off the film's credits.

-On top of a far-fetched premise and problematic script, the fact that Stallone wasn't remotely believable as a singer didn't help the film, either.
+And on top of a far-fetched premise and problematic script, the fact that Stallone wasn't remotely believable as a singer didn't help the film, either.

-In the end it was a huge financial failure, costing $28 million to film, and earning less than $22 million at the box office.
-Critics universally panned the film, too; it was nominated for a total of nine Golden Raspberry awards, including Worst Picture, Worst Screenplay and Worst Musical Score.
-It "won" two of them; Worst Actor (Stallone), and Worst Original Song for ‘Drinkenstein,’ featured above.
+In the end, Rhinestone was a huge financial failure: It cost $28 million to film and earned less than $22 million at the box office.
+Critics universally panned the movie, too; it was nominated for a total of nine Golden Raspberry Awards (aka, the Razzie Awards), including Worst Picture, Worst Screenplay and Worst Musical Score.
+It "won" two of them: Worst Actor (Stallone) and Worst Original Song, for "Drinkenstein" (featured above).

-Still, the experience wasn't a total loss for Parton, who hit it off with her co-star.
+Still, the Rhinestone experience wasn't a total loss for Parton, who hit it off with her co-star.

-Parton also scored two hit songs from the film’s soundtrack, ‘Tennessee Homesick Blues,’ and ‘God Won't Get You,’ but the failure of ‘Rhinestone’ essentially put the brakes on her career as a movie star.
-She returned to the big screen as part of an ensemble cast in ‘Steel Magnolias’ in 1989, but her next starring vehicle, 1992's ‘Straight Talk,’ was another box office dud, and she did not receive star billing in another feature film until 2012's ‘Joyful Noise.’
+Parton also scored two hit songs from Rhinestone's soundtrack, "Tennessee Homesick Blues" and "God Won't Get You," but the failure of Rhinestone sort of put the brakes on her career as a movie star.
+She returned to the big screen as part of an ensemble cast in Steel Magnolias in 1989, but her next starring vehicle, 1992's Straight Talk, was another box office dud.
+After that, Parton did not receive star billing in another feature film until 2012's Joyful Noise.